mostafa/goja_debugger/README.md

 A Goja debugger's CLI frontend application to demonstrate the capabilities of the NEW Goja [debugger](https://github.com/mostafa/goja/tree/debugger).

+## Notice

+This project is no longer developed and maintained.
+If you're interested in developing it, please fork it.

 ## References

 - [goja debugger implementation](https://github.com/mostafa/goja/tree/debugger)